HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/install/kubernetes_deployment/preparation/mandatory_tasks/prepare_configure_networking.md

 ## Configuring HAProxy certificate

-For HAProxy to allow forward requests to your applications, you must provide it with a Transport Layer Security (TLS) certificate.
-This certificate is used for incoming or outgoing traffic from the outside of the Kubernetes or OpenShift cluster to your applications.
-HAProxy performs the TLS offloading.
+To allow HAProxy to forward requests to your applications, you must provide a Transport Layer Security (TLS) certificate.
+HAProxy uses this certificate to terminate TLS connections for traffic entering the Kubernetes or OpenShift cluster from external clients.
+After terminating the TLS connection, HAProxy forwards the requests to your applications.

 1. Create a self-signed certificate: